thieu1995/mealpy/README.md

 from sklearn.preprocessing import StandardScaler from sklearn import datasets, metrics

-from mealpy import FloatVar, StringVar, IntegerVar, BoolVar, MixedSetVar, SMA, Problem
+from mealpy import FloatVar, StringVar, IntegerVar, BoolVar, CategoricalVar, SMA, Problem

 # Load the data set; In this example, the breast cancer dataset is loaded.